New Zealand: more affordable than you think

 - 3 weeks for under £3,000pp: New Zealand by Motorhome

 Hit the open road and enjoy exploring NZ from the comfort of a motorhome.
 All campsites will be pre-booked, interspersed with a few motel stays along the way.

 Flight exclusive price starting from £2,843 per person

 - 4 weeks for under £4,000pp: Spectacular North and South

 This leisurely self-drive features a number of excursions, including a memorable cruise on Milford Sound and the chance to explore Rotorua’s Orakei Korako geothermal valley.

 Flight exclusive price starting from £2858 per person

 - Book early to secure the best prices

 - Travel in the shoulder seasons of Sep-Oct and April-May

-- Consider an escorted tour such as our Highlights of New Zealand – whilst the initial holiday price will be higher than a self-drive, most meals and excursions are already included, making it much easier to budget your holiday spending money
+- Consider an escorted tour such as New Zealand Rail, Cruise & Coach – whilst the initial holiday price will be higher than a self-drive, most meals and excursions are already included, making it much easier to budget your holiday spending money

 - Make the most of free activities – whether it’s a visit to Wellington’s excellent Te Papa Museum or a day spent hiking, soaking up NZ’s spectacular scenery